 This stipulates what the business is offering and how the owner solves the problems and creates value for the customers.
 In this block, you have to answer some questions such as: why would a customer buy from you, what needs are you going to satisfy and what problems are you going to solve for every client that comes to your coffee shop?

-The most common value positions include high performance, design, prices, brand, newness, risk reduction, convenience and cost reduction.
+The most common value positions include high performance, design, prices, brand, newness, risk reduction, convenience, and cost reduction.

 9. Customer Segments

-These are specific groups of people that the company or business aims to offer their products and services to.
-You must understand that customers do not exist for you but rather you exist for the customers.
-Study what age range lives around the neighborhood you’re considering opening in.
 If there are mostly teenagers, maybe consider some sweeter drink options on your menu.
 If it’s more of an older crowd, you’ll more likely sell more drip brew and espresso beverages.
 Will you be located in a big city with a diverse customer base?
 This might mean getting dairy-free milk options and even gluten-free and vegan pastries.

 Conclusion

-Coffee shop business model or canvas is a style in which coffee is served to meet the customer’s expectations.
+A coffee shop business model or canvas is a style in which coffee is served to meet the customer’s expectations.
 The primary expectation of any coffee customer is to enjoy the coffee but the comfort they get when they are enjoying a cup of coffee really matters.
-This is why you need a coffee shop business canvas to help you strategize everything to help you get the maximum profit as you satisfy your customer’s needs.

 Frequently Asked Questions